Ovechkin rallies Capitals past Ducks in OT

 Trailing 2-0 after two periods, Washington pulled within a goal when Backstrom scored off Ovechkin’s rebound at 3:05 of the third.
 After going 21 games without a goal, Backstrom has four in his past six games.

-At 7:27, Kuznetsov tied it from the left circle when he took a pass from Jakub Vrana and his shot deflected off a defender’s stick before sneaking between Gibson and the near post for his 11th goal.
+At 7:27, Kuznetsov tied it from the left circle when he took a pass from Jakub Vrana and his pass attempt deflected off Andrew Cogliano’s stick and snuck between Gibson and the near post for his 11th goal.

+“I think Kuznetsov was trying to hit the guy back door and Cogs got his stick in there and deflected the puck into the net,” Carlyle said.

 Tom Wilson nearly gave Washington a 1-0 lead in the opening minutes when he had a shot at an open net from just outside the crease, but his shot hit the post.

-Note: EditorsNote: adds Ovechkin is tied for league lead in goals